DaveOkpare/multimodal-chatbot/README.md

-# multimodal-chatbot
+# MultiModalBot
-A chatbot that understands and replies with text, images, videos, audios
+A chatbot that understands and replies with text, images, videos, and audio.